About Tashi Lhunpo Monastery

 Many monks escaped Tibet because of difficulties (imprisonment or death) they face trying to practice Buddhism inside Tibet.
 The influx of new refugees is putting a strain on the re-established monasteries-in-exile, many of which are poor and having difficulties supporting the existing monks-in-exile.
 Tashi Lhunpo Monastery is one of the poorest of the re-established monasteries.

 During the 1960s many senior lamas and monks left Tibet and helped re-establish new monasteries in India, Nepal and Bhutan.
-The late Panchen Lama did not leave Tibet and consequently many of the senior lamas from Tashi Lhunpo Monastery remained inside Tibet.
+The 10th Panchen Lama (Lobsang Lhundup Choekyi Gyaltsen) did not leave Tibet and consequently many of the senior lamas from Tashi Lhunpo Monastery remained inside Tibet.
 Therefore, while other monasteries-in-exile have expanded and developed under the guidance of senior lamas, Tashi Lhunpo has remained at a disadvantage.